yiisoft/validator/docs/guide/built-in-rules-nested.md

 }
 ```

-With the data in associative array from previous examples we can use the class just to fetch the rules:
+With the data in the associative array from the previous examples, we can use the class just to fetch the rules:

 ```php
 $data = [